Skip to main content

 Special equipment and costs: Students are required to purchase an Art pack and a workbook.

-students (with the teacher’s guidance) will have an indication of where their skill set is best suited.
-In Form 6, the subject of Art splits into five areas: Cambridge AS Digital Art Design, Cambridge Digital Art Photography, NCEA Level 2 Design, NCEA Level 2 Painting and NCEA Level 2 Photography.
-Students will be able to choose which subject they would like to study for Forms 6 and 7 and potentially for tertiary study.
+Continuation of subject: During the year, students will have an indication of where their skill set is best suited.
+In Form 6, the subject of Art splits into Digital Art Design (Cambridge AS), Digital Art Photography (Cambridge), Design (NCEA Level 2), Painting (NCEA Level 2) and Photography (NCEA Level 2).
 This subject is more suited for students who have an interest in painting, drawing, printmaking mixed media and traditional art-making methods.

 Design – Form 6 (NCEA Level 2)